 Improved Targeting

 One of the standout features of native advertising is its ability to leverage data for precise targeting.
-By understanding user behavior, preferences, and demographics, brands can craft messages that speak directly to a specific audience.
+By understanding user behavior, preferences, and demographics, brand advertising can include messages that speak directly to a specific audience.
 This personalized touch increases the likelihood of conversions and brand loyalty.

 18 best examples of native advertising